 FullShot

 Placing buttons on every window's title bar makes screen capturing very effective.
 This eliminates the need to access a whole interface or setting and remembering hot keys.

-The software tends to slow the system down a bit.
 With Full Shot, you can capture the whole screen or a single element on a window with no more than a click on a button which will be placed at your disposal on any window.

+FullShot